JJWallis/practical-questions/README.md

 [Task](https://frontendeval.com/questions/modal-overlay)

 The purpose of this challenge was to create a dismissible modal overlay where the UI would initially show a 'Show offer' button which, when clicked, would display the modal window alongside a transparent grey overlay in the background.
+I chose to conditionally render the modal window as a component based on when the 'Show offer' button was clicked, since the next the part of this challenge required me to have multiple offers/modals available at the same time.
+As a result, rendering the same modal component and passing the offer through via props allowed me to populate the window with dynamic information instead of having to render two separate modal windows.
+The offers were being stored in state as an object, and would be conditionally reset based on whether the user would click the close button.
+Finally, I implemented a `clickOutside()` function invoked in a `useEffect()` that would setup a native click event on the document to check if where the user had clicked was a descandant element of the modal window itself.
+This comparison was made by storing the modal's referential identity on a `useRef()` hook.

 ### Data Fetching and Visualization